 Ive Marx took degrees in Political and Social Sciences and in Economics.
 He directs research on minimum income protection and poverty, especially in relation to labour market change and migration at the Herman Deleeck Centre for Social Policy.
 He is a Research Fellow at the Institute for the Study of Labor IZA in Bonn.

 His main research interest is labour market and welfare state change in relation to the distribution of income, with a particular focus on poverty.
-He has published extensively on the issue of in-work poverty and minimum income protection with Amsterdam University Press, Palgrave MacMillan, Oxford University Press, Routledge, Edward Elgar and other publishers.
-Journal articles have appeared in International Labour Review, Journal of Public Economics, Journal of Social Policy, European Journal of Industrial Relations, Journal of Common Market Studies, International Journal of Comparative Sociology, Ethical Perspectives, European Journal of Social Security, Journal of European Social Policy, Social Forces...
+He has published extensively on the issue of in-work poverty and minimum income protection with Oxford University Press, Palgrave, Routledge, Edward Elgar and other international publishers.
+Journal articles have appeared in International Labour Review, Journal of Public Economics, Journal of Social Policy, European Journal of Industrial Relations, Journal of Common Market Studies, International Journal of Comparative Sociology, Ethical Perspectives, European Journal of Social Security, Journal of European Social Policy, Social Forces, European Sociological Review, etc.

 Recent additions include:

 Raz-Yurovich Liat, Marx Ive (2019), Outsourcing housework and highly skilled women's labour force participation : an analysis of a policy intervention, in European sociological review - ISSN 1468-2672 - (2019), p.
 1-20

 Marx, I. & G. Verbist (2018), Belgium, a poster child for inclusive growth?
 In Brian Nolan (ed.), Inequality and Inclusive Growth in Rich Countries Shared Challenges and Contrasting Fortunes, Oxford: Oxford University Press, 2018